dmlc/xgboost/plugin/federated/README.md

 Note.
 Building XGBoost with `-DPLUGIN_FEDERATED=ON` flag will automatically download the gRPC source code and build it, along with its dependencies.
 This will increase compilation time.
+If you already have gRPC installed on your system, pass additional flag `-DUSE_GRPC_FROM_SYSTEM=ON` to speed up the build.

 Build the Plugin
 ----------------